Bilal2453/coro-docs/docs/coro-http.md

 ## Structures

-Here are the data structures (tables mostly) used by the library's methods, either for a returned value or for.
+Here are the data structures (tables mostly) used by the library's methods, either as returns or as arguments.

+Whenever one of those structures is used throughout the documentation, it will be linked to here for further details.

+Each structure has a description, and possibly a `Structure` section that describes the table value.
+The syntax `{foo, bar}` represents an array that has exactly two elements, `tbl[1]` and `tbl[2]`, what those values exactly are will be described below it in the `Where` section.
+The syntax `{foo...}` represents an array that could contain any size of element `foo`.
+The syntax `{foo = (type)}` represents a dictionary table that has a field `foo` which is of type `(type)`.
+Table values could contain multiple of those syntaxes.

 ### HTTP Header

 A table structure representing an HTTP(s) header.
 The structure is an array of two strings, the first entry is the header-name, and the second entry is the header-value.
-See the [rfc2616 paper](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) for more details about the officially acceptable HTTP headers.
+See [RFC2616 specification Section 14](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) for more details about the officially acceptable HTTP 1.1 headers.

 #### Structure {#http-header-structure}